1

 My practice emphasizes, but is not limited to, the law as it intersects businesses and their owners.
 Clients appreciate the confluence of my business acumen from my career before law, my technical accounting and financial knowledge, and the legal insights and expertise I wield as an attorney.
 I live and work in Naples, Florida and represent clients throughout the great states of Florida and Texas.

-If I can be of assistance to redomicile your LLC or corporation to Florida, please email me at chad@cummings.law, or click here to set up a free meeting.
+If I can be of assistance to redomicile your LLC or corporation to Florida, please click here to set up a free meeting.

 As the expression goes, if you think hiring a professional is expensive, wait until you hire an amateur.
 Do not make the costly mistake of hiring an offshore, fly-by-night, and possibly illegal online "service" to move your company.
 Where will they be when something goes wrong? . . .
 Hire an experienced attorney and CPA, knowing you are working with a credentialed professional with a brick-and-mortar office.